 - determining the terms on which you work for us;

-- check you are legally entitled to work in your assignment location;
+- checking you are legally entitled to work in the UK;

 - paying you and, if you are an employee, deducting tax and National Insurance or Social Security contributions;

 - providing benefits of employment, including flexible benefits

 - administering the contract we have entered into with you;